fbpx

 • More pasta recipes

-This recipe for vegan alfredo sauce simply makes the perfect creamy pasta sauce - and it's healthy too as it is loaded with cauliflower.
-It's definitely a delicious way to add more vegetables to your diet!
+This recipe for cauliflower alfredo sauce simply makes the perfect creamy pasta sauce - and it's healthy too as it is loaded with cauliflower.
+It's definitely a delicious way to add more vegetables to your diet.
+If you love cauliflower recipes and creamy sauces, then you should definitely also try this indulgent Vegan Cauliflower Cheese by my friends Jess & Dan from Vegan Punks!

 I love pairing this delicious vegan pasta sauce with plant-powered tortellini, but the sauce is fantastic with any type of pasta, including gluten-free.
 See the extra tipp below to read which type of pasta I recommend most with this creamy pasta sauce.